Design your future today

 Learn the research, client management, technical, and practical skills necessary to launch a successful career as a user experience (UX) or user interface (UI) designer in 24 weeks.
-Flatiron School’s immersive course combines the world’s leading digital design program with our best-in-class Career Services team and Tuition-back Guarantee (see details) — both online and on our beautiful London campus at WeWork’s Finsbury Pavement location.
+Flatiron School’s immersive course combines our rigorous digital design curriculum with our proven Career Services team — both online and on our London campus at WeWork’s Moorgate location.

-At 24 weeks, our UX/UI course is the most immersive, because we know becoming a successful designer takes dedicated practice and has no shortcuts.
+At 24 weeks, our UX/UI course is highly immersive, because becoming a successful designer takes dedicated practice and has no shortcuts.

-Work on real client projects, and graduate with a portfolio full of tangible work experience.
+Work on a real client project, and graduate with a portfolio full of tangible work experience.

-Our 24-week, innovative course is taught by industry veterans and combines flexible online learning (in Design Essentials) with an immersive on-campus experience (for the Immersive, Client, and Career Services phases).
-Technical training, paired with apprenticeship-style project work and personalized career coaching, creates an experience that’s designed to shape you into a sought-after UX or UI Designer.
+Our 24-week, innovative course is taught by industry experts and combines flexible online learning in Design Essentials (phase 1) and Process (phase 2) with an immersive on-campus experience for the Studio, Client, and Portfolio phases.
+Technical training, paired with apprenticeship-style project work and personalized career coaching, creates an experience that’s designed to shape you into a sought-after UX or UI designer.

-Broken into two 12-week phases, this hybrid learning model lets you study online for the first phase and then join the second phase in person for team-based design and client projects.
+Broken into five phases, this hybrid learning model lets you study online for the first two phases, then join the third phase in person for team-based design and client projects.

 Design Essentials was purposefully created to meet the needs of those coming to the program at any level of design experience, including people with no design background.
 It introduces the design process quickly, while covering the foundations of UX research, UX design, interaction design, visual design, UI design, and user testing.